F23-CS-407/project/backend/README.md

 "At least one mod is required",
 "Invalid ObjectId in mods array",
 "A community with this name already exists"
+"Not logged in"
+"Creator must be a mod"
 ```

 ### GET /community?id=(string)